saifalfalah/react-handbook/content/react-presentational-vs-container-components/index.md

 )
 ```

-On the other hand this is a container components.
+On the other hand this is a container component.
 It manages and stores its own data, and uses the presentational component to display it.

 ```js
 class UsersContainer extends React.Component {